apache/celix/bundles/event_admin/event_admin/README.md

 - **Celix Framework Event**

 For celix framework Event, we map the celix framework condition id to the event admin event topic.
 The event admin event properties are none.
-The details mapping are shown in the following table:
+The details mappings are shown in the following table:

 | Celix Framework Condition ID       | Event Admin Event topic                     |
 |------------------------------------|---------------------------------------------|